Hug021030/The-Fellowship-of-the-Code-2026/Artifacts/Artifact-3/artifact-3-representation.md

 ## Design Rationale

-**How does this interface support the intent and value defined in Assignment 1?**

 The interface of the "Memberpage" addresses the intent and value from Assignment 1 by helping members maintain a shared understanding of their status and resources at all times through visual preparation and a clear structure.
 Both one's own resources and the resource count and health status of other members can be viewed through the "HobViewer" interface.
 Thus, the value from Assignment 1 is supported by ensuring that the group never runs out of food for a second breakfast again, while simultaneously improving the attention of all members to critical conditions—such as poisoning by a Morgul blade.

-**How does it reflect the wireframe from Assignment 2?**

 The structure and navigation of the wireframes from Assignment 2 were adopted exactly.
 * The vertical list on the "Overview Hobbit" screen allows for quick character selection through large touch targets.